agama-project/agama/README.md

 ![Architecture](./doc/images/architecture.png)

-Agama consists on a set of D-Bus services and a web client (an experimental CLI is also available).
+Agama consists on a set of D-Bus services, a web client and a command-line interface.
 The services use YaST-based libraries under the hood, reusing a lot logic already provided by YaST.
 Currently Agama comes with six separate services, although the list can increase in the future:

 * Agama service: it is the main service which manages and controls the installation process.
 * Software service: configures the product and software to install.